Welcome to the Rocky Mountain Chapter of

 Van Arsdale Pens Encounters

 Congratulations to chapter member Peter W. Van Arsdale on the publication of his book: Encounters: 50 Fascinating Strangers From My Life on the Road(Amity Bridge, 2022).
 While neither memoir nor autobiography per se, this book nonetheless covers half a century of personal encounters – most of them unexpected – across the globe.
-In these 50 […] Explore more…
+In these 50 vignettes, Peter vividly depicts the amazing individuals he has met, and the wisdom gained from these meetings.
+Covering such strangers as a New Guinea warrior, a moonwalker, a witch, a sheik, a slave, a genocide survivor, a land mine survivor, a resistance fighter, and the… Explore more…

 -